SwiftGGTeam/the-swift-programming-language-in-chinese/RevisionHistory/RevisionHistory.rst

 ==========  ==============================================================================================
 Date        Notes
 ==========  ==============================================================================================
-2016-07-19  * Updated for Swift 3.0.
+2016-07-18  * Updated discussion about default parameters

-            * Updated discussion about default parameters in the :ref:`Functions_DefaultParameterValues` section, now that they can't be reordered in function calls.
+              in the :ref:`Functions_DefaultParameterValues` section,
+              now that they can't be reordered in function calls.
 ----------  ----------------------------------------------------------------------------------------------
-2016-06-13  * Updated the discussion of functions in the :doc:`../LanguageGuide/Functions` chapter
+2016-06-13  * Updated for Swift 3.0.

-              and the :ref:`Declarations_FunctionDeclaration` section to note that all parameters get an argument label by default.
+            * Updated the discussion of functions in the :doc:`../LanguageGuide/Functions` chapter and the :ref:`Declarations_FunctionDeclaration` section to note that all parameters get an argument label by default.